-Ursa Minor and First Nations Skylore
+Ursa Minor and Indigenous Skylore

 Ursa Minor is a circumpolar constellation which helps to point the way to the North Star or Polaris which is 434 light years away from earth.
 The tilt of the earth's axis places Polaris as the star that points true north and remains in a steady point in the sky.
 Kocab is 130 light years away from earth and is 40 times larger than our star the sun.
 Epsilon Ursae Minoris is a three star binary system, which is 303 light years away.
 The Ursa Minor Dwarf is a dwarf elliptical galaxy composed mostly of older stars, with little to no star formation happening in this galaxy.
 The Ursa Minor Dwarf is a satellite galaxy to our own, Milky Way galaxy.
 The Little Dipper is an asterism within the Ursa Minor constellation.
 An asterism is subset of stars that have been identified as a shape.